ISACA: Current status

 ISACA currently serves more than 185,000 constituents (members and professionals holding ISACA certifications) in more than 180 countries.
 The job titles of members are such as IS auditor, consultant, educator, IS security professional, regulator, chief information officer, chief information security officer and internal auditor.
 They work in nearly all industry categories.
 There is a network of ISACA chapters with more than 225 chapters established in over 180 countries.
 Chapters provide education, resource sharing, advocacy, networking and other benefits.
+There are more than 90 global student groups.